michalmalinowski87/photo/docs/dashboard-implementation.md

 ## Overview

-The PhotoHub dashboard is a Next.js application with a complete Polish UI, built using components from the `free-react-tailwind-admin-dashboard-main` template.
+The PhotoCloud dashboard is a Next.js application with a complete Polish UI, built using components from the `free-react-tailwind-admin-dashboard-main` template.
 All user-facing text is in Polish, and the application uses modern React patterns with Context API for state management.

 ## Architecture